esmerek/terrific-zebra-dadb5/content/pages/competences.md

     content: >
       Work anywhere and on any device.
 The modern workplace follows you and your demands while it combines today's needs with accessible and secure solutions.
-We enable the infrastructure and security features to ensure that employees can focus on their work.
+We enable the infrastructure and security baselines to ensure that employees can focus on their work.